eugenesvk/Win.ahk/ReadMe.md

 ## Configure

-Change the default values of the `ucfg🖰hide` configuration apps at the top of [🖰hide on 🖮](<./🖰hide on 🖮.ahk>) and relaunch/reload the script.
+Change the default values of the `ucfg🖰hide` configuration `Map` at the top of [🖰hide on 🖮](<./🖰hide on 🖮.ahk>) and relaunch/reload the script.
 Each value has a comment explaining what it does and what values are allowed
 The keys that trigger hiding the pointer are in the `keys_m['en']` map for the English locale and include all alphanumeric keys as well as ␈␡␠

 ## Use